 In the healthcare field, it is the expectation that healthcare workers will use the chain of command to bring issues to the appropriate leader's attention.
-For example: This is especially important when CONHCP nursing students question things like medication type and dosage.
-In order to prepare students for the requirements of health care employers, the College leadership expect students to use the Chain of Command for raising similar issues in all healthcare programs.
+In order to prepare students for the requirements of health care employers, the College leadership expect students to use the Chain of Command for raising issues in all healthcare programs.

 Therefore, students with concerns regarding the classroom should appropriately and professionally address their faculty.
-If intervention is needed beyond the faculty, students should address to their SSC.
-Finally, if the issue needs further attention, the SSC will notify the Director or Program Lead.
+If intervention is needed beyond the faculty, students should notify the Director or Program Lead.
 Further concerns should be taken to the Associate Dean over the student's program.